 International tests need you to know more alternative words for a higher score, and speakers will find your texts and speech more interesting if you use synonyms.
 Here are some of them:

-Related nouns: cat puma simba
+Related nouns: cat puma tiger

 Common collocations: meet a lion find a lion fight a lion